Halloween (The Office): Production

 "Halloween" is the third episode written by the series developer, executive producer, and show runner Greg Daniels.
 The episode was directed by Paul Feig, his second credit after "Office Olympics".
 This episode is the only episode to date to have a quote to play over the Deedle-Dee Productions title card in the closing credits.
 The quote features Dwight Schrute exclaiming "Quiet, you!"

 Daniels came up with the idea of an episode centered on an employee getting fired, but wanted to focus on the perspective of a boss having to deal with the dilemma of letting an employee go.
-Since Daniels could not fire a series regular due to their contracts, he narrowed down the decision to either Creed or Devon, who at the time were both background characters.
-Daniels did not initially know which character would ultimately be fired but decided on Devon once discovering that the actor, Devon Abner, had an upcoming theatre contract that conflicted with the series' production.
+Since Daniels could not fire a series regular due to their contracts, and did not want to fire a supporting character due to the work that went into establishing them, he narrowed down the decision to either Creed or Devon, who at the time were both background characters.
+Scenes with both characters being fired were filmed so that Daniels could decide which one to fire after filming was completed, based on the performances, but Pam actress Jenna Fischer believes what ultimately led Daniels to make a decision was his discovery that the actor Devon Abner had an upcoming theatre contract that conflicted with the series' production.

 During the pre-production for the episode, the cast and crew realized that the Halloween concept would allow the various cast members to wear costumes, rather than their "usual, realistically plain suits".
 B. J. Novak called the dress-up experience "fun", noting that "seeing the most serious of our plotlines play out alongside such silly and bizarre visuals was, I think, one of the most inspired ideas of the episode's writer, Greg Daniels."
 The idea for Pam to be dressed as a cat was inspired by several unused stories, created by Gene Stupnitsky, in which "Pam Beesley must disguise herself as a cat".
 The plot lines were vetoed by the show's writers, but Stupnitsky successfully petitioned to allow Pam to wear a cat costume.

 "Halloween" marks the last appearance of Devon in an episode until the series finale, seven seasons later.
 Although Devon was only a background character, he is mentioned during "The Dundies", seen in the background of "The Fire", and is seen in a deleted scene during "Diversity Day".
 Devon is later seen in a deleted scene on "Valentine's Day", when Michael passes by a homeless Devon in New York.
 Devon then chases Michael, presumably still angry over the events of "Halloween".
 Guest stars in this episode included Devon Abner, Hugh Dane, George Gaus, Annabelle Kopack, Ava Nisbet and Alec Zbornak.
 Lisa Malone was uncredited in her speaking role as Jan's assistant, Sherry.